Functions

 arguments

-local is available to all function bodies, and contains all the arguments passed.
+The arguments local is available to all function bodies, and contains all the arguments passed.

 For example: